Buying a laptop for university? Read our jargon-busting guide…

 Core i7 - You're not likely to need this much power, unless you're studying video editing at university or playing heavy-duty games in your downtime.

-Having a multi-core CPU means the processor can work on multiple tasks simultaneously; or a large problem more efficiently.
-This is great if you're working on assignments while also checking out Facebook and celeb gossip sites, monitoring your emails and browsing for clothes for your next night out.
+Having a multi-core CPU means the processor can work on multiple tasks at the same time.
+This is great if you're working on assignments while also having a peak at Facebook, monitoring your uni emails and browsing for clothes for your next night out.

 Solid state hard drives use flash memory.
-Known as SSDs, these are more expensive but as the saying goes, you get what you pay for.
 With one of these bad boys you can expect your machine to boot up faster, and applications and programmes to load quicker.

 It'll be quieter than a regular hard drive too.
 You don't have to worry about them busting either as they have no moving parts.
 However, as well as being more expensive than a HHD, they also have less storage capacity.

-The latest OS was designed with a new generation of convertible devices in mind.
-These hybrid devices are laptops that convert into tablets, and Windows 8 is designed to get the best from both tablet-like touchscreen computing and traditional keyboard and mouse action.
+The latest OS was designed with a new generation of devices that can switch between laptops and tablets in a flash.
+Windows 10 is designed to get the best from both tablet-like touchscreen computing and traditional keyboard and mouse action.

-Mountain Lion is also designed to work well alongside iPhone and iPad, using iCloud to sync content across devices - something worth considering if you're already an Apple devotee.
-Among its features are gesture controls which allow you to "tap, scroll and pinch" your way around the Mac, and a Launchpad so you can easily start apps and programmes.
+Big Sur is also designed to work well alongside iPhone and iPad, using iCloud to sync content across devices - something worth considering if you've got other Apple tech.

 If you're just planning on surfing the web and watching video, an integrated graphics chip should be fine.
 This is the chip that's already built into your laptop.